Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Chicago and its opponents have gone over the current 37.5-point total in nine of 15 games (60%) this season.
+- Chicago has combined with its opponents to score more than 37.5 points in nine of 15 games this season.

-- New York's games have gone over 37.5 points in nine of 15 chances this season.

 - Sunday's total is 3.3 points higher than the combined 34.2 PPG average of the two teams.